csun-rf-lab/antennameasure/README.md

 # TODO

 * Test the method for moving multiple axes at once.
-* Collect the measurement results and write them out to a file.
+* Rework the measurement results to be in a more useful format (runJob.m)
 * VNA view while we're actively running the measurements.
 * JobRunner that gives progress updates and can be stopped.
 * Originally the MI4190 and HP8720 classes were built with _Prologix extensions and it made sense at the time.
 However, since then things have changed and the separate classes no longer make sense.
 To clean up, the _Prologix classes should be integrated back into the core classes.